50-30-20 calculator

 Support with Mortgage Interest is provided as a loan and the repayment depends on your circumstances when the house is sold, or ownership is transferred.
 Therefore, you'll have to pay interest on this payment.

 This benefit is provided by your local council and is a means-tested benefit to help people on a low income with their Council Tax bill.
-The support you receive depends on your local council’s rules, although they are broadly similar across the country.
+The support you receive depends on your local council’s rules, although they are broadly similar across the country, and for pension age people the support is the same across England and Wales.
 Council Tax support is:

 For further details, visit your local council’s website.